messer979/TCP-Messaging-Tool/README.md

 # TCPy for Manhattan WMOS
-A TCP Communication Tool built in Python3 specifically for Manhattan Associates End Point Testing.
+A TCP Communication Tool built in Python3 specifically for Manhattan Associates MHE messaging.

 The program is very user friendly - just follow the prompts.

-**If you do not want to install python - simply download the TCPy for Manhattan.exe file. **
+**If you do not want to install python - simply download the TCPy for WMOS.exe file. **

 ## Features:
 - Rapidly send messages to the same connection